UoW-CPC/muscle-orchestrator/README.md

  At this point you have completed your MSA and you can take the output 'results.afas' for further analysis, from the folder 'data/final'.

+__Important:__ Please, consider to clear the various data folders, to avoid unexpected behaviour at a next analysis.

  __Notice:__ For information regarding the MUSCLE container please review our repository [here](https://github.com/UoW-CPC/muscle-container).